 Also, this can happen due to mixing excessive water and storing it in a non-airtight container.
 So, if you don’t want your paste to turn green, make sure to store it properly.

-In this article, I’ve shown the process step by step and also provided some tips on how to use ginger garlic paste, as well as how to store it.
+In this article, I’ve shown the process step by step and provided some tips on how to use ginger garlic paste and store it.
 Hopefully, you find this information helpful.
 If you have any questions or comments, please feel free to leave them below.
 Thank you for reading!